What Light Do Plants Need?

 spectrum of sunlight (solid red line).
 You will note that

 CIE curve has its peak around 550nm (green), which is the point at which the human eye is most sensitive to light.
+As we know from the McCree curve, plants have the peak of

 their sensitivity at 2 broad maxima, centered